Petra Martić: 2010: First top-20 victory

 She was forced to retire in her first-round match of the Madrid Open whilst 4–6, 2–1 down.
 Her next tournament was the Warsaw Open where she lost in three sets to Gréta Arn, in the first round.

 Martić was drawn against Elena Dementieva in the first round of the French Open, losing 6–1, 6–1.
 She next participated in the ITF tournament in Marseilles where she reached the quarterfinals, losing to Johanna Larsson in three sets.

-Martić only played one grass tournament in the 2010 season at Wimbledon.
+Martić only played one grass-court tournament in the 2010 season at Wimbledon.
 There, she beat Elena Baltacha in the first round.
 She was due to play against Marion Bartoli in the second round; but she retired before the match.

 At the hardcourt tournaments, she lost in the first round of Slovenia Open to Katarina Srebotnik and in the first round of İstanbul Cup to Vera Dushevina.

 Martić lost to Caroline Wozniacki in the first edition of the Danish Open.